Agriculture that restores soil properties, captures carbon and produces high-quality food

 We analyze soil structure and quality, including organic matter and nutrient content, water retention capacity, carbon stock, and carbon sequestration potential.

-We quantify greenhouse gas emissions to identify agricultural practices that optimize carbon balance; minimizing emissions and maximizing carbon sequestration.
+We quantify greenhouse gas emissions to identify agricultural practices that optimize the carbon balance; that minimize emissions and maximize carbon sequestration.

 Life cycle analysis

-We calculate the effectiveness of different agricultural practices in reducing environmental impact, promoting sustainability, and balancing carbon footprint.
+We calculate the effectiveness of different agricultural practices in reducing environmental impact, promoting sustainability and carbon balance and footprint.

 Production

-We monitor field production to evaluate the profitability of regenerative and carbon-sequestering agricultural practices.
+We monitor field production to evaluate the profitability of regenerative agriculture and carbon sequestration practices.

-“Sequestering carbon in the soil reduces the excessive concentration of greenhouse gases in the atmosphere and contributes to climate change mitigation by the agricultural sector.”
+“Sequestering carbon in the soil reduces the excess concentration of greenhouse gases in the atmosphere and contributes to the mitigation of climate change by the agricultural sector.”

-We have a network of demonstration and experimental fields in regenerative and carbon agriculture throughout Catalonia.
-Here, we investigate the best practices in the most representative crops of the region: extensive crops 🚜, rice 🌾, apple 🍎, vine 🍇, and horticulture 🥬.
+We have a network of demonstration farms and experimental fields in regenerative agriculture and carbon agriculture throughout Catalonia.

 Distribution of experimental fields and demonstration farms:

-The main experiments and research activities we conduct at these locations are:
+The main experiments and research activities we carry out at these locations are:

-At IRTA, we coordinate the projects with the participation of CREAF and the University of Lleida (UdL).
+From IRTA we coordinate the projects, and we have the participation of CREAF and the University of Lleida.

 IRTA researcher and coordinator of the AgriRegenCat project